swatiiyadawar/swatiiyadawar/README.md

 ###

-<p align="left">My name is Swati Shankar Yadawar and I'm a working on frontend dev from GHRECM Pune</p>
+<p align="left">My name is Swati Shankar Yadawar and I'm a working on MERN STACK developer from GHRECM Pune</p>

 ###